DanielMFernandes/CCNA_Course_Notes/Course_Notes/RIP_and_EIGRP.md

 - The AS (Autonomous System) number MUST MATCH between ROUTERS or they will NOT form an ADJACENCY and share ROUTE information
 - Auto-summary might be ENABLED or DISABLED by DEFAULT; depending on the ROUTER/IOS version.
 If ENABLED, DISABLE it.
-- The **“network”** command will assume a CLASSFUL ADDRESS, if you don’t specify the SUBNET MASK
 - EIGRP uses a *wildcard mask* instead of a regular subnet mask
+- The **“network”** command will assume a CLASSFUL ADDRESS, if you don’t specify the WILDCARD MASK

 A WILDCARD MASK is an “inverted” SUBNET MASK